archivesunleashed/aut-docs/docs/usage.md

 ## The Toolkit with PySpark

-To run PySpark with the Toolkit loaded, you will need to provide PySpark with the Java/Scala package, as well as the Python bindings.
+To run PySpark with the Toolkit loaded, you will need to provide PySpark with the Java/Scala artifact, as well as the Python bindings.
-The Java/Scala packages can be provided with `--packages` or `--jars` as described above.
+The Java/Scala artifact can be provided with `--jars` as described above.
 The Python bindings can be [downloaded](https://github.com/archivesunleashed/aut/releases/download/aut-0.80.0/aut-0.80.0.zip) , or [built locally](#building-locally) (the zip file will be found in